The Corporate Governance Review: Belgium

 iii Shareholder activism

-Directors can be held liable, in accordance with the BCCA, for shortcomings in their management of the company, breach of rules of law or the articles of association and, in certain cases, violation of their general duty of care (the relevant standard is how a reasonably prudent director would have acted under the same circumstances).
+Directors can be held liable, in accordance with the CCA, for shortcomings in their management of the company, violations of rules of law or the company's articles of association and, in certain cases, breach of their general duty of care (the relevant standard is how a reasonably prudent director would have acted under the same circumstances).
+Directors are jointly liable for any violation of the law or the articles of association.
+To avoid liability, directors must disclose the violation to the board of directors.
+The overall liability for negligence, with the exception of recurring negligence and gross negligence, is capped at €12 million.
 The general meeting of shareholders has the power to initiate proceedings on behalf of the company against one or more directors on the above-mentioned grounds.
-Such a decision should be approved by a majority of votes cast.
+A decision should be approved by a majority of the votes cast.
 No action can be taken if the general meeting has already discharged the directors.
-There is also a possibility for minority shareholders to initiate the same proceedings on behalf of the company if they represent at least 1 per cent of the voting securities or hold at least €1.25 million of the company's capital on the day the general meeting voted to discharge the directors.
-Minority shareholders that validly approved the discharge cannot bring such proceedings.
+It is also possible for minority shareholders to initiate proceedings on behalf of the company if they represent at least 1 per cent of the voting securities or held at least €1.25 million of the company's capital on the date the general meeting voted to discharge the directors.
+Minority shareholders who validly approved the discharge cannot bring such proceedings.

-At the request of one or more shareholders holding at least 1 per cent of the total voting rights or securities that represent at least €1.25 million of the company's capital, the court may also appoint, if there are indications that the interests of the company are seriously jeopardised or could be jeopardised, one or more experts to verify the company's books and accounts and the actions of its corporate bodies.
+At the request of one or more shareholders holding at least 1 per cent of the total voting rights or securities representing at least €1.25 million of the company's capital, the court may also appoint, if there are indications that the interests of the company are seriously jeopardised or could be jeopardised, one or more experts to verify the company's books and accounts and the actions of its corporate bodies.

 iv Takeover defences

-In general, the following measures can be taken by the target company to frustrate a takeover bid:
+In general, the following measures can be taken by the target company to frustrate a takeover bid

-- Issuance of convertible bonds or subscription rights (warrants): these instruments may be issued by the general meeting of shareholders and may, for example, be convertible or exercisable upon the launch of a takeover bid.
+These instruments may be issued by the general meeting of shareholders and may, for example, be convertible or exercisable upon the launch of a takeover bid.
 It is also possible to create a pyramidal ownership structure or issue share certificates.

-As a general rule, in keeping with the Takeover Directive, the target company's board of directors must act in the company's interest.
-It may, therefore, seek out an alternative bidder (or white knight).
-Belgian law specifically provides that the target company need not inform the FSMA of the fact that it is searching for an alternative bidder (while it should inform the bidder and the FSMA of any decision in relation to the issuance of shares or that is liable to frustrate the bid).
+As a general rule, in keeping with the Takeover Directive, the target company's board of directors must act in the company's interests.
+It may, therefore, seek an alternative bidder (or white knight).
+Belgian law specifically provides that the target company need not inform the FSMA of the fact that it is searching for an alternative bidder (although it should inform the bidder and the FSMA of any decision in relation to the issuance of shares or that is liable to frustrate the bid).

 v Contact with shareholders